kyle1320/kylecutler-com-static/README.md

 Right now, the only entry points are `site.js` and a few files in the `standalone/` folder.
 The idea behind this is that most pages on the site will include `site.js`, while any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.

-Each bundle will be transpiled to ES5, and automatically include polyfills according to the `browserslist` browser query in `package.json`.
+Each bundle will be transpiled to ES5 using the Babel `env` preset.

 In addition, the `envify` package is used to replace `process.env.*` expressions with string values.
 This essentially allows conditional compilation of Javascript code, when used in the following way: